Isomorfismo/CCartas/README.md

 - Configure the speed of dealing and the number of cards to deal.
 - Display cards one at a time.
 - Input the count at the end of the game and receive feedback on correctness.

+## Install the required dependencies:
+- pip install pygame

+## Acknowledgements
+The card images used in this project were sourced from the [Vector Playing Cards project](https://code.google.com/archive/p/vector-playing-cards/).
+These images are provided under their respective licenses.